Update: ‘Release Date’ and ‘MINI U.S. sales’ sections updated.

 The all-new traction control should contribute to improved handling.
 The traction control system will integrate a new motor controller, and with the two components closer, the functioning will be faster and active rather than passive, reducing understeer and torque steer.
 At least in the prototype, it was felt that the new setup provided more traction than the current gas-powered MINI Hatch which was brought for comparison.

-The 2024 MINI Electric will start arriving at dealers in 2024.
+The new MINI Cooper Electric will start arriving at dealers in 2024.
 The U.S. launch should follow closely after Europe.
-Like the current model, the next-gen model should be one of the cheapest electric car models in the U.S. market.
+Like the current hatch, the next-gen model should be one of the cheapest electric car models in the U.S. market.

 MINI U.S. sales